apache/nuttx/configs/sama5d2-xult/README.txt

      variable so that those tools are selected instead of the CodeSourcery tools.
 Try 'which arm-none-eabi-gcc' to make sure that you are selecting the right tool.

-     The setenv.sh file is available for you to use to set the PATH variable.
-The path in the that file may not, however, be correct for your installation.

      See also the "NOTE about Windows native toolchains" in the section call "GNU Toolchain Options" above.